21 Benefits of olive oil for health

 Olive oil moisturizes the dry scalp and improves hair health and split ends.

-Like benefits for hair olive oil has also many benefits for the skin which are as follows.
+Like its benefits for hair, olive oil also has many benefits for the skin, which are as follows:

 17. Moisturizes the skin:

-Olive oil contains vitamin E which is an antioxidant.
-Antioxidants have regenerative properties so vitamin E regenerates new cells of the skin and increases their elasticity.
+Olive oil contains vitamin E, which is an antioxidant.
+Antioxidants have regenerative properties, so vitamin E regenerates new cells in the skin and increases their elasticity.
 Vitamin E improves skin health by reducing and treating inflammation, acne, and dryness.

 Antioxidants give healing support for burns and scars.